2025 Baseball Hall of Fame balloting

 Elections to the Baseball Hall of Fame for 2025 were conducted according to the rules most recently amended in 2022.
 As in the past, the Baseball Writers' Association of America (BBWAA) voted by mail to select from a ballot of recently retired players, and the results were announced on January 21.

 Three candidates were inducted by the BBWAA: Ichiro Suzuki, CC Sabathia, and Billy Wagner.
 Suzuki and Sabathia were inducted in their first year of eligibility; Wagner was in his tenth and final year of eligibility.

 A meeting of the Classic Baseball Era committee—one of a group of three rotating bodies generally referred to as the Veterans Committee and whose structure was amended in April 2022—was held in December 2024 to consider players from the era before 1980 who no longer appear on the BBWAA ballot.
 Dave Parker and Dick Allen were elected from the Veterans Committee ballot.

 The inductees were honored in a ceremony in Cooperstown, New York on Sunday, July 27, 2025.

-BBWAA ballot
+BBWAA election

 The list of players appearing on the BBWAA ballot was released on November 18, 2024.
 There were 14 players carried over from the 2024 ballot, who garnered at least 5% of the vote and were still eligible for election, as well as 14 players whose last major league appearance was in 2019, played at least 10 seasons of Major League Baseball, and were chosen by a screening committee.
 This was the final ballot for Billy Wagner.
 A total of 394 ballots were cast, with 296 votes needed to reach the 75% threshold for election.
 A total of 2,667 votes were cast for individual players, an average of 6.77 votes per ballot.